ksu-cs-textbooks/cis400/content/3-web-development/04-apis/04-parsing-data.md

 }
 ```

-Then we can navigate from the root element (a `JsonElement` instance) down the nested path of key/value pairs, by calling `GetProperty()` to access each successive property:
+Then we can navigate from the root element (a `JsonElement` instance) down the nested path of key/value pairs, by calling `GetProperty()` to access each successive property, and then print the joke text to the console:

 ```csharp
   var contents = jDoc.RootElement.GetProperty("contents");